 about budokon

-founder & Director
+founder CAMERON SHAYNE & Director MELAYNE SHAYNE

 Born in 1971 in the United States founder Cameron Shayne holds black belts in Olympic style Taekwondo (5th Degree), Yoshikai Karate (3rd Degree), and Brazilian jiu-jitsu.
 He is a 30 year Zen Practioner, and a contemporary Yoga pioneer establishing the first and only yoga style to integrate yoga with martial arts.
 Considered the father of the Mixed Movement Arts culture Cameron pioneered the phrase and concept of Budokon Mixed Movement Arts in 2001 by combining the combat arts of Brazilian Jiu-Jitsu and Mixed Martial Arts together with Yoga, Crawling Patterns, Mobility, Calisthenics, and Cognitive Studies into a single black belt system known as Budokon.
-Our Director Melayne Shayne was born in Berlin in 1986.
-She speaks 5 languages and holds a degree in business management from Zeppelin University in Germany.
-She holds a purple belt in Brazilian Jiu-Jitsu, a brown belt in Budokon Mixed Movement Arts and has been a certified yoga teacher for over 10 years.
-She transitioned from being the global trend marketing manager for Adidas launching iconic lines such as the Yeezy and the Stan Smith, to being the director of Budokon University in 2016.

 The concept